kris-zvereva/spotify_tests/README.md

-  > ⚠️ *Note: Tests requiring OAuth authentication are skipped in CI due to Spotify's anti-bot protection (reCAPTCHA).
+  > ⚠️ *Note: Tests requiring OAuth authentication are marked with `@pytest.mark.ci_skip` and skipped in CI due to Spotify's anti-bot protection (reCAPTCHA).
 These tests pass successfully in local environment.*

 ## 🚀 Tech Stack